JBR-Sapeta/JS--SCSS--Superb-Catering/README.md

-It is my first static web page, which has been design and build by myself.
-It is not perfect, but decent ;)
+It is my first static web page.
+The project has been design in october 2021.